-All of this Proust talk is making me hungry for a madeleine, a small shell-shaped cake that had a starring role in "In Search of Lost Time."
+All this Proust talk is making me hungry for a madeleine, a small shell-shaped cake that had a starring role in "In Search of Lost Time."
 I think we should go in search of the perfect length for a sentence.
-The long and the short of it is this: If you stuff in too many things, you’ve got an overly long sentence; if you leave out a subject, verb and/or object, you’re stuck with a fragment.
+The long and the short of it is this: If you stuff in too many things, you’ll get an overly long sentence; if you leave out a subject, verb, or necessary object, you’ll be stuck with a fragment.

 The best way to cut down a long sentence is to figure out your main points.

 Your readers are following a path you’ve laid out for them.
 Don’t try to be a turbo guide and make them traipse along too many side streets.
 They’ll become exhausted and collapse.
-On the other hand, you don’t want to whisk readers along too quickly with too many incomplete sentences.
+On the other hand, you don’t want to whisk readers along too quickly with too many incomplete sentences either.
 They’ll feel as if they’ve missed something.
-Fragments call attention to themselves; if you overdo them, you’ll annoy your readers.
+Fragments call attention to themselves; you don't need to avoid them at all costs, but if you overdo them, you’ll annoy your readers.

 Most sentences should contain no more than 30 or 40 words.

 “Medium-sized” means minuscule by Proust’s standards.
-Most sentences should contain no more than 30 or 40 words.
+Most sentences should have no more than 30 or 40 words.
 Your readers just don’t have a very long attention span, and their feet tire easily.
-Back in Proust’s day, email and TV didn’t exist to distract the public, so I guess readers were a hardier bunch.
+Back in Proust’s day, email, TV, and social media didn’t exist to distract the public, so I guess readers were a hardier bunch.
 They probably perambulated around town a bit more, too.